wolkenheim/keycloak-vue3/README.md

 clients and users can be quite a drudgery.
 You really want to do this work only once.
 And then persist these changes in your CVS so every developer gets the same realm.
 As soon as your app relies on ACL and roles this will become crucial.

 The way to do this is exporting the realm to a file.
+What will not work is to use the "export" button in the admin panel.
-This can be done with this standalone command when your Keycloak instance is running
+Not all necessary data is getting exported.
+The full export can be done with the following standalone command when your Keycloak instance is running
 ```
 docker exec -it keycloak-vue3_keycloak_1 /opt/jboss/keycloak/bin/standalone.sh -Djboss.socket.binding.port-offset=100 -Dkeycloak.migration.action=export -Dkeycloak.migration.provider=singleFile -Dkeycloak.migration.realmName=master -Dkeycloak.migration.usersExportStrategy=REALM_FILE -Dkeycloak.migration.file=/opt/jboss/keycloak/imports/realm-export.json
 ```